35th Filmfare Awards

 The 35th Filmfare Awards were held in 1990.

-Maine Pyaar Kiya led the ceremony with 12 nominations, followed by Chandni with 10 nominations, and Ram Lakhan with 9 nominations.
+Maine Pyaar Kiya led the ceremony with 12 nominations, followed by Chandni with 10 nominations, Ram Lakhan with 9 nominations, and Parinda and Tridev with 6 nominations each.

 Sooraj Barjatya's Maine Pyaar Kiya won 6 awards, including Best Film, thus becoming the most-awarded film at the ceremony.

 Vidhu Vinod Chopra's Parinda was the other big winner on the night with 5 awards, including Best Director (for Vidhu Vinod Chopra), Best Actor (for Jackie Shroff) and Best Supporting Actor (for Nana Patekar).

-This rivalry between Sooraj Barjatya and Vidhu Vinod Chopra resurfaced at the 40th Filmfare Awards, where once again Barjatya's Hum Aapke Hain Kaun beat out Chopra's 1942: A Love Story for Best Film.
+This rivalry between Sooraj Barjatya and Vidhu Vinod Chopra resurfaced at the 40th Filmfare Awards, where once again Barjatya's Hum Aapke Hain Koun..! beat out Chopra's 1942: A Love Story for Best Film.

 Sridevi received dual nominations for Best Actress for her performances in Chaalbaaz and Chandni, winning for the former.